susan-davis/stellar-core/BIBLE.md

 - MTD Anchor

-More militaristic gear, such as handheld energy projectors and energy pavises, is generally restricted to Patrol Command or Defence Command missions, or to invasion scenarios.
+More militaristic gear, such as handheld energy projectors and energy pavises (portable shields), is generally restricted to Patrol Command or Defence Command missions, or to invasion scenarios.
 Unless a ground combat war story is the point of the episode, omit these from your game.

 ## Major Powers
 ### The Stellar Union